History of the FIFA World Cup: 1970s

 A new trophy was created for the 1974 edition, held in West Germany.
 After a draw in their first UEFA/CONMEBOL Intercontinental play-off match against Chile in the qualifiers, the Soviet Union refused to travel to Santiago for the second fixture protesting the political situation in Chile, and in accordance with the regulations, Chile were awarded a victory.
 East Germany, Haiti, Australia and Zaire made their first finals.
 The tournament also saw a new format, where the two top teams from each of the earlier four groups were divided into two groups of four each again, the winner of either group playing each other in the final.

-The very well-playing Poland finished third, after defeating defending champions Brazil 1–0 (and after defeating Argentina 3–2 and eliminating Italy 2–1 in the initial group play), having barely lost in terrible rain in the semi-finals to West Germany 0–1.
+Poland finished third, after defeating defending champions Brazil 1–0 (and after defeating Argentina 3–2 and eliminating Italy 2–1 in the initial group play), having barely lost in terrible rain in the semi-finals to West Germany 0–1.
 The revolutionary Total Football system of the Dutch captured the footballing world's imagination, despite hosts West Germany winning the competition by beating the Netherlands 2–1 in the final.

 The 1978 World Cup was held in Argentina, causing controversy as a military coup had taken place in the country two years earlier.
 Allegations that Dutch star Johan Cruyff refused to participate because of political convictions were refuted by him 30 years later. and none of the teams decided to stay away.

 This was the hardest ever World Cup to qualify for.
 With 95 countries vying for 14 places (the holders and hosts qualified automatically), there were nearly seven teams competing for each place in Argentina.
 Hungary won their European group but still had to win a play-off against Bolivia to qualify, while England and Italy - the only former champions involved in European qualifying - were placed in the same group, with the result that England were eliminated on goal difference despite winning five of their six qualifying matches.

 Iran and Tunisia were first-time participants.
 Tunisia won their first match against Mexico 3–1 and became the first African team to ever win a World Cup game.
 There was some on-field controversy as well.
 During the second round, Argentina had an advantage in their match against Peru since the kick off was several hours after Brazil's match with Poland.
 Brazil won their match 3–1, so Argentina knew that they had to beat Peru by four goals to advance to the final.
 Trailing 2–0 at half-time, Peru simply collapsed in the second half, and Argentina eventually won 6–0.
 Rumors suggested that Peru might have been bribed into allowing Argentina to win the match by such a large margin.
 Argentina went on to win the final 3–1 against the Netherlands in extra time, with the Dutch being runners-up for the second time in a row.